By Steve House

 Big Enough to be Strong Enough

 There is one important caveat: Some people, most commonly teenagers and older athletes who have become de-trained, need to put on muscle mass.
-They simply don’t carry enough muscle mass to be strong enough for their activity, and no matter how much strength the muscle fibers develop, there simply aren’t enough of them.
+They simply don’t carry enough muscle mass to be strong enough for their activity, and no matter how much strength the muscle fibers develop, there aren’t enough fibers.
 In this case, a muscle-mass-building cycle, also known as hypertrophy, is in order.
 These are simple to plan and execute as they involve lifting or pulling heavy weights for enough reps to reach muscular failure (usually 8–12).
-This is so simple, in fact, that it’s why a lot of people get bigger than is optimal for their sport.
+This is so simple, in fact, that it’s why a lot of people who don’t understand the concept of hypertrophy inadvertently get bigger than is optimal for their sport.
 Climbers have to carry all those heavy muscle fibers around, so we want to keep them to a minimum.

 Power to the People

 Let’s walk through it now and get down to specifics, because I know you want a workout to do.
 Here I detail the three crucial workout phases and how you should progress through them to maximize your ice and mixed climbing fitness.